Lomas de Lachay:

 By private car

-Duration: 2 h under normal conditions.
+Duration: 2h under normal conditions.

-Parking: large area with no additional cost.
+Parking: large area at no additional cost.

 By public transport

-With a travel agency (full day)
+With a travel agency (day trip)

 🎟️ 3.
-Hours, fees, and official recommendations
+Opening hours, prices and official recommendations

 📅 Best time to visit